kuhaha/biotyper/sklearn.md

 ```

 DBSCAN
-- Density-Based Spatial Clustering of Applications with Noise.
+- *Density-Based Spatial Clustering of Applications with Noise*.
 Finds core samples of high density and expands clusters from them.
 Good for data which contains clusters of similar density.
 ```python
 sklearn.cluster.DBSCAN(
 	eps=0.5,  # epsilon: maximum distance to be considered as in the neighborhood